DimitriPalmer22/Studio-Docs/Projects/Summer Project/C++ Conversion.md

 	2. Desktop Development with C++
 	3. Windows Application Development
 	4. Game Development with C++
-5. In the side bar to the right, make sure the following components are checked
+5. In the side bar to the right, make sure the following components are checked:
+	1.

 ---